-ServiceNow is a US based cloud computing company that focuses on providing technical management support to IT companies.
-As its name represents, ServiceNow offers many problem-solving services for different organizations and is a software-as-a-service provider in IT sector.
-With the help of its various services, ServiceNow helps organizations maintain their workflow without having any issues with customers.
-The company offers services in numerous niches and some of them can simply be seen in the list given below:
+This article mainly represents ServiceNow Ticketing Tool, which helps to resolve company issues.
+ServiceNow is a US-based cloud computing company that focuses on providing technical management support to IT companies.
+As its name represents, ServiceNow offers many problem-solving services for different organizations and is a software-as-a-service provider in the IT sector.

 What is ServiceNow Ticketing Tool?

-Solving an issue can cost you loads of time, effort and money in an IT sector.
+Solving an issue can cost you loads of time, effort, and money in the IT sector.
 To prevent all of them, ServiceNow has introduced its Ticketing Tool.
-Resolving issues in IT is not a piece of cake and can cause disturbance in everyday IT processes.
+Resolving issues in IT is not a piece of cake and can cause a disturbance in everyday IT processes.
 ServiceNow Ticketing Tool works in a well-organized stepwise process to resolve users’ issues.

 Reporting an issue

 It is the first step in this process, in which an issue gets reported in the system for further process.
 Now according to the example, you have a broken phone in your office and you have to fix this up via ServiceNow.
 Now, to report this issue you have a total number of 4 ways, which can be seen via the following points:

 - Via creating an incident directly in ServiceNow.

 - Via sending an email to the company’s official id (i.e. email@example.com).